cosmos/sdk-tutorials/academy/main-concepts/bridges.md

 ## The Gravity Bridge

-The Gravity Bridge is an on-going project whose goal is to facilitate the transfer of ERC-20 tokens to Cosmos-based blockchains and back.
-When it is launched, the Gravity Bridge is expected to encourage and allow for novel applications that combine the power of Cosmos with the value of assets from Ethereum.
-One might wish to use Cosmos for computations that are expensive or impossible to perform with Ethereum smart contracts.
-For example, the application could deal with automated portfolio management solutions or a developer might want to accept Ethereum ERC-20 tokens as payment or build an entire Cosmos application around Ethereum tokens.
+The Gravity Bridge is an on-going project with the goal to facilitate the transfer of ERC-20 tokens to Cosmos-based blockchains and back.
+The Gravity Bridge allows for novel applications that combine the power of Cosmos with the value of assets from Ethereum.
+Developers can use a Cosmos chain for computation that is expensive or impossible to perform with a Ethereum smart contracts.
+Developers could accept Ethereum ERC-20 tokens as payment or build an entire Cosmos application around Ethereum tokens.

 ## How it works